maxmacstn/MQTT-LEDStrip/README.md

 * Wemos D1 Mini

 # Known bugs
- - Manual light control with button from ESP8266 may consequence to stopped sync data with HomeBridge.
-It may caused by PubSubCilent stopped subscribe to MQTT topic.
-I tried to add delay and boolean to lock the critical section in the code while the process is still running to prevent it to take action without finished previous action but this bug still occurs.
+ - Manual light control won't work with LED fade effect because it takes sometime to finished and it blocked main loop, PubSubCilent will not subscribe to topic if main loop was blocked too long.

 If you got any problem or suggestions, don't hesitate to contact me, enjoy!